Reversible air-conditioning / heat pump

 The outside air is however not the ideal heat source in mid-winter, when the heating demand is highest, and the air is at its coldest.
 That said, they can still work at outside temperatures as low as -15°C. It should be noted that a vast number of days in the year are somewhere between ‘mild’ and ‘chilly’, where air-source efficiency is good.

 At outside air temperatures below around 7°C (45°F), frost will tend to form on the heat exchanger fins.
+It will occasionally (and briefly) be totally white.
 This will be worse in damp misty conditions, but frost build-up may be very slow in extremely cold dry weather.
 Frosting restricts the air passages and reduces the efficiency so a de-frost mechanism is deployed that reverses the system to melt the ice.
-This process is not as wasteful as may be first thought, but it still contributes to a reduction in energy-efficiency (in the region of 10%).
+This process is not as wasteful as may be first thought, but it still contributes to a reduction in energy-efficiency (in the approximate region of 10%).
 It also reduces the maximum heat output due to the time spent in reverse mode.
-In general terms the most sophisticated and energy-efficient defrost methods are usually fitted to more expensive heat pumps.
+In general terms, the most sophisticated and energy-efficient defrost methods are usually fitted to more expensive heat pumps.

 Noise and air source heat pumps